matthiasweiss/laravel-aws-terraform/README.md

 # Notes

 The initial version of this project had the ECS service and RDS database in private subnets and a NAT gateway to enable outbound internet traffic.
 This was the most obvious solution for me at the time.
 I've re-structured the infrastructure to drop these private subnets and NAT gateways and put the ECS service and RDS database into a public subnet.
 Security groups make sure that the ECS service is only accessible by the load balancer and the database is only accessible by the ECS service.
+The original infrastructure can be found in the `private_subnets_and_nat_gateways` branch.